 REPRESENTATIVE RESULTS:

 Since FLDs are highly strain path-dependent, the linearity of the strain path for each test condition was verified by analyzing the DIC results; the strain paths are proportional throughout deformation for each test condition.
-The range of the minor-to-major strain ratio is approximately -0.37 (uniaxial condition) to 0.26 (near equi-biaxial condition).
+The range of the minor-to-major strain ratio is approximately -0.37 (uniaxial condition) to 0.26 (near biaxial condition).
 By processing data for different AA6082 conditions, forming limit data for different strain paths were determined and hence, the FLDs for AA6082 at hot stamping conditions were obtained through curve fitting.
 In Figure 3, forming limit data were obtained at various temperatures, strain rates, and strain paths after the heating and cooling processes.
 The fitted dashed lines indicate the formability of this alloy, AA6082.
 A forming limit curve identifies the boundary between uniform deformation and the onset of plastic instability or diffuse necking, which lead to failure.
 The region above the curve represents potential failure, and the region below the curve is regarded as a safety region, where uniform deformation occurs at the corresponding testing conditions.
 A higher FLC indicates that the material has better formability if the shape remains the same.

 Formability tests using the novel in-plane biaxial tensile testing system were conducted at the designated deformation temperatures and strain rates after the heating and cooling processes.
 It was found that, when the strain rate increases from the designated strain rate of 0.01/s to 1/s, the forming limit of AA6082 increases.
 The forming limit has a larger increase, from 0.1/s to 1/s, than from 0.01/s to 1/s, as shown in Figure 4 (a).